RickyDane/gorl/README.md

 # Project overview
+- It's just a fun project without any effort of good code, atleast for now

+_Hallo Moritz!_ 👨‍💻

 ## Reason why
 - I just wanted to get a sneak peak into Go and now I love it!